-It's been studied and analyzed that so-called "failed" resolutions can have a pretty serious impact on one's mental health.
+What’s important to know, is that so-called "failed" resolutions can have a serious impact on one's mental health.
 The pressure to succeed can exacerbate existing mental health conditions.
-The reality is change doesn't happen overnight.
-You won't just wake up on January 1st with a new outlook on life ready to take on the world.
+The reality is, change doesn't happen overnight.
+You won't just wake up on January 1st with a brand new lifestyle with no set backs.
 A change in lifestyle is a process.

 That's not to say that resolutions can't be a good thing for upkeeping mental wellbeing.
 Setting realistic, attainable goals can certainly help you feel better.
 It's important to note that goals don't have to be tied to the new year.
-You can set goals and start at any time that you feel comfortable.
+You can set goals and start whenever you feel comfortable.

 1. Choose a specific goal.
 Vague plans are often more likely to fall through.
 For example, rather than "live a healthier lifestyle," try a more specific item like "exercise 20 minutes a day" or "eat one fruit or vegetable per meal".

 2. Make a plan.
 Envision a pathway for your resolution to allow you to look into the future rather than dwell upon immediate results.

 3. Set milestones and reward yourself.
 This tip will definitely help with lack of motivation.
 Setting small rewards will help you stay motivated and keep working towards that next goal rather than focusing on the end result.
 For example, treat yourself to a spa day after 1 month of meeting your goals!